ibm-cloud-docs/monitoring/overview.md

 {: #plans}

 Different pricing plans are available for an IBM Cloud Monitoring with Sysdig instance.
 For more information, see [Pricing](/docs/services/Monitoring-with-Sysdig/pricing.html#pricing_plans).

+## Security considerations
+{: #security}

+**Captures**

+A capture is a trace file that you can generate to analyze what happens in a host during a time frame.
+Captures contain system calls, and other OS events.
+You can enable or disable this feature per node when you configure the Sysdig agent that collects metrics from that node.
+By default, *Captures* are enabled when you configure a Sysdig agent.
+A node can be a host, a container, a virtual machine, a bare metal, or any metrics source where you install a Sysdig agent.

+**IMPORTANT** When Captures are enabled, notice that Sysdig will have deep visibility into your operations.
+To avoid a security incident and potentially exposing data outside of your organization, check your organization's security policies before you enable captures on a node.
+Consider disabling the *Capture* feature for all your Sysdig agents.
+{: tip}